nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### Modern Peer Connection Message Order

-*Used by SoulseekQt, Nicotine+, Soulseek.NET-based clients (slskd, Seeker)*
+*Used by SoulseekQt, Nicotine+ 3.2.1 and later, Soulseek.NET-based clients (slskd, Seeker)*

 1. User A sends [ConnectToPeer](#server-code-18) to the Server with a unique token (indirect connection request)
 2. User A sends a [PeerInit](#peer-init-code-1) to User B (direct connection request)
 3. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token.
-If User A's *PeerInit* message arrives, a connection is established, and user A is free to send peer messages.
+If User B receives the *PeerInit* message, a connection is established, and user A is free to send peer messages.
-Otherwise, once the *ConnectToPeer* message arrives from the Server, User B proceeds with step 4.
+Otherwise, once User B receives the *ConnectToPeer* message from the Server, User B proceeds with step 4.
 4. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the token included in the *ConnectToPeer* message.
 If this succeeds, a connection is established, and User A is free to send peer messages.
 If this fails, User B retries for ~1 minute.
 If this still fails, no connection is possible, and User B proceeds with step 5.